 6 Things to Avoid When Trading In Your Car

 Auto financing can be tricky and trading in your old car can sometimes make the process even more complicated.
 It is important to make sure you have everything you need before going into a dealership.
-However, it is also equally important to be aware of the following things that you should avoid doing when you are wanting to trade-in your vehicle for a new one.
+However, it is also equally important to be aware of the following things that you should avoid doing when you want to trade in your vehicle for a new one.

 1. Overestimating or Underestimating Your Car’s Value